-Cooking for one is difficult, but having pantry staples for one is a great place to start to cook more at home, and make it really easy (and delicious!)
+Cooking for one can be challenging, but having all the pantry staples on hand is a great place to start to cook more at home, and make it really easy (and delicious!)
+These pantry staples are foods you can buy at your local grocery store or order online.
+This list also includes enough spices & flavoring foods so you can make delicious meals without any planning or prepping.

 Cooking for one.
 That’s my new mission-to help people who are cooking for one.
 The struggle is real, it’s weird, and it can lead us to eat out more than we may want, and eat cereal for dinner more nights than we may want.
 And I’m not even going to mention all the produce that goes bad in the fridge.